DandelionSprout/adguard/README.md

 #### Totallist ***(recommendation)***

 [**Big**](https://raw.githubusercontent.com/Zelo72/adguard/main/big.adblock) - Zelo's "Big" Blocklist: Blocks ads, tracking, metrics, telemetry, fake, phishing, malware, coins, crypto and other "crap".
 An all-in-one blocklist that does not block any mandatory "functions" - no strict blocking.
 Dead hosts (hosts addresses that no longer exist) have been removed from this list.
 It can be used as a standalone blocklist.
 The prerequisite is that the ad blocker can handle large lists.
 With Pihole, for example, this is no problem.
-The list contains about 1.300.000 domains (570.000 AdBlock optimized).

 > ***Link:***
 > https://raw.githubusercontent.com/Zelo72/adguard/main/big.adblock